-Tag Archives: Michael Ruhlman kitchen tool line
+Posts Tagged: Michael Ruhlman kitchen tool line

 They’re here at last, the reason Mac and I began this venture, the offset spoon, aka the Basting Tasting and Saucing spoon.
 These are the most versatile spoons in the kitchen, beautifully balanced, gorgeously designed, incredibly practical.
 My son James shot and did most of the editing on this video, for which I’m grateful; thanks James.
 We’re getting there.
 I daresay the spoons are of a better finished quality than the video!
 But we try!
 They’re only available from me at opensky, my partner in internet shopping.
 If you’re interested in the details, or are interested in other Dalton-Ruhlman tools as well as other products I recommend, go to my tools and specialty foods page at opensky.com.
 If you liked this post on the new Dalton-Ruhlman offset spoons, check out these other links: My Read On »

 This one was all Mac.
 Mac Dalton who, at a New Years All Day Eat and Drink party at our house, arrived early and shoveled the walk, dry-humped guests at random (“Cut it out, Mac” was the typical response), helped me cook and feed thirty people laughing the entire time, dropped trou to show us his favorite Christmas gift (Scooby Doo boxers), and single handedly did every dish and glass in the house at the end of the night (and at parties like that you use every single glass available).
 That’s Mac.
 He did one other thing that day.
 He said, “Hey, Michael.
 I gotta show you what I do.
 I make things.
 I can make anything, what do you want to make?”
 I picked up the offset spoon, one I bent myself pictured in Read On »

 One of the amazing and gratifying facets of internet e-commerce and communication, is that when I and my business partner Mac Dalton created the coolest wood paddles around we were told loud and clear that we hadn’t done enough.
 We had a small one and a humongous one, the awesome Spanker, but there was nothing in between.
 Now there is, thanks to you: The Spankette, created for readers who asked for it.
 You were right, and we got it right, we hope: the Spankette is the perfect all-purpose flat-edged wooden spoon for daily cooking, stirring that bolognese sauce, that mushroom risotto, gently scraping the bottom of the pan as you stir to prevent scorching and sticking.
 And they’re beautiful, as Donna’s photo below shows.
 We’re offering them four different ways, one set of each Read On »

 As some readers know, I and my buddy Mac have begun to manufacture new cooking tools that we love, and we’re already getting great feedback.
 We love The Spanker, above (photo by Donna, thanks hon!)—the big paddle for stirring big pots.
 There’s simply nothing out there like it that we could find.
 I’ll be using it to stir a double batch of Hoppin’ John for a New Year’s Day fete.
 But my mom said it was too big for her—she never cooked in batches that would require this bad boy.
 Another reader said the same, but added that she loved the paddles she’d received so much that she’d have been happy to pay the same amount for two small paddles.
-This is exactly the kind of feedback we need, and because we've produced our tools in ...